 Our DEXYCU U.S. patent portfolio includes two issued patents under an exclusive license from Ramscor, Inc. for all ophthalmic conditions.
 These two issued patents contain composition claims for delivering biologically active substances using citric acid esters.
-In addition, two more U.S. applications pertaining to DEXYCU have issued as patents.
+We have also filed our own U.S. patent applications pertaining to DEXYCU, three of which became issued patents in 2018.
 These patents, one with method of use claims and the other with device claims, will provide further protection for DEXYCU through May 2034.